The Ninth Configuration: Alternate versions

 Several versions of The Ninth Configuration were released in cinemas and on video tape and DVD (one version retained the title Twinkle, Twinkle, "Killer" Kane).
 In the original theatrical release and the Blatty-endorsed DVD, it is the intention that Kane killed himself with the knife.
 In some versions released during the intervening years, an alternate ending was used in which it is said (via added voiceover by Stacy Keach) that Kane died of wounds inflicted by the bikers.

 2016 remastered edition

 The UK company Second Sight Films and the USA company Shout!
 Factory remastered this film in April 2016 for DVD and Blu-ray.
 It featured an added memorial dedication to Blatty's late son, Peter Vincent Blatty, who died in 2006 from a rare heart disorder.
-The dedication mistakenly had the theme from the first two logos of Lorimar Television playing over it.
+The dedication also mistakenly had the theme from the first two logos of Lorimar Television in a high pitch (due to a NTSC-to-PAL conversion) playing over it.

+Legacy

+The Ninth Configuration is believed to be the first appearance of the popular "Howie Scream" stock sound effect, which is also well known in the Howie Long character's death scene in the 1996 film Broken Arrow and the scream heard in the Starcraft video game when the Terran Academy building is selected, among many other use cases.